 We’ll also throw financing fees in this section as they are similar to application fees.
 Financing fees are charged by your bank to execute your mortgage.
 They include application fees, appraisal fees and the bank’s attorney.
 All in, plan on around $2,000 for financing fees.

-If this happens, talk to your broker and attorney to get their opinion.
+If you find yourself in such a situation, talk to your broker and attorney.
 They’ll be able to tell you if the seller is trying to pull a fast one.

 The short answer is no - most buyer closing costs are not tax deductible.
 Taxes such as the mansion tax and mortgage recording tax may be added to your cost basis and thus shield capital gains when you sell.
 Talk with your accountant to dig into specific closing costs and see how they apply to your situation.